-The information on Demographic, socio-economic, infrastructure, land use, primary and secondary occupation, major crops grown and crop production and seasonal vegetable, marketing facilities, fodder production, agro-forestry crops, livestock and milk production, status of self help groups, previous watershed schemes and works undertaken under MGNREGA etc. was gathered with the help of a designed Performa.
-Additional information was generated through the individual discussions with women groups, landless and other poor sections of the society.
-The issues concerning water availability, use of common property resources, fuel and fodder availability, wage employment opportunity and other major concerns were collected from record and discussions with the PRI and stake-holders.
+The data with regard to Demographic, socio-economic, infrastructure, land use, primary and secondary occupation, major crops grown and the production of crops and seasonal vegetable, marketing facilities, fodder production, agro-forestry crops, livestock and milk production, status of self help groups, previous watershed schemes and works undertaken under MGNREGA etc. was gathered with the help of a designed Performa.
+Additional information was gathered by group and individual discussions with women groups, landless and other poor sections of the society.
+The issues concerning water availability, use of common property resources, fuel and fodder availability, wage employment opportunity and other major concerns were discussed, debated and recorded.